This post may contain affiliate links. Read the full disclosure

 To get to Fontainebleau it’s only a 45-minute train from Paris and here you’ll find a smorgasbord of exciting possibilities.
 This region is famous for its forest which is huge, wild and dense – the perfect place if you want to escape the city and to get into the outdoors.

-The Chantilly Chateau itself is a good choice to spend the day where you uncover the Reconnaissance architect, strolling along Jardin Francais, visiting the Horse museum and watch a horse competition in the afternoon.
+The Chantilly Chateau itself is a good choice to spend the day where you uncover the Reconnaissance architect, stroll along Jardin Francais, visit the Horse museum and watch a horse competition in the afternoon.

 For those who are more active, you can take part in an equestrian journey to traverse the rich Chantilly forest or explore the Vineyard with local experts.

-If you wish to take some relief from Paris’ crowds, but still want to enjoy chic French architecture, you should visit Orléans.
+If you wish to take some relief from Paris’ crowds, but still want to enjoy chic French architecture, you should visit Orléans in the Loire Valley region.

 And why you should visit Orléans?
 First of all, it’s an important historical spot.
 Here had the place a great battle between the French and British army.